What You Do After an Employee Engagement Survey Matters

 1. Continue to Measure Engagement Levels

-Pulse surveys are quick to administer, easy to analyze and give helpful feedback on specific issues.
-Don’t forget to share these analytics; employees deserve to get the information and see progress too!
+Pulse surveys are quick to administer, easy to analyze, and give helpful feedback on specific issues.
+Don’t forget to share these analytics; employees deserve to get the information and see progress.

 2. Ensure Engagement Goals Are Clear and Well Understood

 Company objectives regarding talent and performance may be clear to you as a leader, but are you sure your followers are focused on the right goals and behaviors?
 Ask them and get on the same page.